 Photography for Barthes is a retrospective medium, charged exclusively with looking back — with history, memory and nostalgia.
 If photography in the 1960s was unknown territory, then the legacy of the past is the telos of the canonical art history of Australia’s visual art as it was constructed under the influence of the formalist modernist aesthetics developed and defended by Clement Greenberg, John Szarkowski and Michael Fried; and by art institutions such as the New York Museum of Modern Art (MOMA) and the National Gallery of Australia (ANG).
-This modernist art history of photography, with its assumptions of the autonomous artwork, the original artist, medium specificity, a high/mass culture divide was constructed during the 1960s when critics were starting to become aware that this kind of formalist modernism was problematic.
-This resistance lead to an avant-garde art history October in and a critical postmodernism in the mid-1970s.
+This modernist art history of photography (with its assumptions of the autonomous artwork, the original artist, medium specificity, and a high/mass culture divide) was constructed during the 1960s when critics were starting to become aware that a formalist modernism was problematic.
+This resistance lead to an avant-garde art history at October and a critical postmodernism emerging in the mid-1970s.